FEASTorg/FEASTorg.github.io/index.markdown

 - [KiCad-Master-Lib](/KiCad-Master-Lib/)

-  **KiCad-Master-Lib** is a centralized and curated library of schematic symbols, PCB footprints, and templates for use with KiCad.
+  **KiCad-Master-Lib** is a centralized and curated library of schematic symbols, PCB footprints, and 3D models for use with KiCad.

 - [KiCad-Hierarchical-Designs](/KiCad-Hierarchical-Designs/)